mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 equipment, and opportunity for a successful escape.

 In order to run this adventure, the referee must be familiar with the rest of this booklet.
-Play begins with The First Week , on page

-6. Thereafter, action follows the course outlined in _Running the Adventure_ , page 55.
+Play begins with  [[#The First Week]].
+Thereafter, action follows the course outlined in [[#Running the Adventure]].
 The characters' lives will be governed by events, incidents, encounters with prisoners and guards, and rumors, as described in those chapters.
 The prison's physical layout is described in the chapter entitled The Prison and its attendant maps.